design-tokens/community-group/technical-reports/format/design-token.md

 </aside>

-However, some tools may need to transform names when exporting to other languages or displaying names to the user, so having token names that differ only in case is likely to cause identical and undesirable duplicates in the output.
-For example, an export tool that converts these tokens to Sass code may generate problematic output like this:
+However, some tools MAY need to transform names when exporting to other languages or displaying names to the user, so having token names that differ only in case is likely to cause identical and undesirable duplicates in the output.
+For example, an export tool that converts these tokens to Sass code would generate problematic output like this:

 <aside class="example">